Course price increases (effective April 2026)

 Don’t hesitate to get in touch if you have any questions.

-Control-F is now looking for a Course Manager to join our Wyboston-based team.
+Control-F is now looking for a Technical Trainer (Course Manager) to join our Wyboston-based team.
 This role takes responsibility for creating, delivering and maintaining training course content, ensuring that our materials and delivery remain current, engaging, and accurate.

 Key to the role is previous hands-on experience as a digital forensics practitioner.
 Ideally, we’d love you to have experience in classroom teaching, but we can teach you that bit as long as you are a confident and clear communicator.
 Please note this is a Wyboston-based role and we’re willing to provide relocation support for the right candidate.